kiranz/just-api/README.md

 - Intrasuite and Intersuite spec dependencies
 - Reusing test specification
 - Retry failed tests with wait time
-- Looping - Generate n number of tests with a list
+- Looping: Generate 'n' number of tests with a list
 - Ability to generate reports in multiple formats for the same run
 - Logging HTTP request/response data for failed tests
 - Proper error reporting